allinbits/cosmos-cash/README.md

 ### Documentation

-The Cosmos Cash documentation is available under the [docs](./docs) folder.
+The Cosmos Cash documentation is available on the [documentation portal](https://allinbits.github.io/cosmos-cash/).

 Technical reference is bundled within each module, visit the [module index](./docs/Reference/MODULES.md) page for links to individual modules.